Skip to main content

 XX.
 To the Ends of the Earth

 Since the earliest days, the church has worked to fulfil the Great Commission to make disciples of all nations.
 The work of mission continued throughout the centuries.
-The Eastern Orthodox church centred at Constantinople missionised its neighbours over many centuries, including Goths, Arabs, Persians, Bulgars, Slavs, Mongols and Lithuanians.
-The western Catholic church was even more prolific, converting the Franks, Irish, Angles and Saxons, continental Germanic peoples, Norsemen, Slavs and eventually the peoples of the Baltic.
+The western Catholic church converted the Franks, Irish, Angles and Saxons, other continental Germanic peoples (Thuringians etc.), Norsemen, Slavs and eventually the peoples of the Baltic.
 The last pagans in Europe were the Lithuanians who converted in 1386.
-Even during the 1300s when the Western Catholic church was in disarray, there were bold missions in Central Asia, to the Mongols and Chinese, and across the Mediterranean to Muslim places in North Africa.
-The missionary work of the Church of the East and the West Syrian Jacobites (Monophysites) was likewise huge, although many gains waned by the 1300s.
+Even during the 1300s, when the Western Catholic church was in disarray, there were bold missions in Central Asia (eg Azerbaijan), India, to the Mongols and in China.
+A leading missionary was John of Montecorvino (d.
+1328).
+Across the Mediterranean, brave monks risked their lives to preach the gospel to Muslims in North Africa.
+The Eastern Orthodox church headquartered at Constantinople likewise missionised its neighbours over many centuries, including Goths, Arabs, Persians, Bulgars, Slavs, Mongols and Lithuanians.
+The missionary work of the non-Chalcedonian West Syrian Jacobites (Monophysites) covered a huge area, although in both cases many gains were lost by the 1300s.
+Even more prolific was the heterodox Church of the East (Nestorians), based in the Persian Empire, which from the 300s had churches throughout Central Asia in places such as Kyrgyzstan, and reached peoples such as the Uighurs and Mongols, and arrived in China no later than 645.

-Protestant missionary interest had begun on a small scale in the 1500s with the Lapps (Lutherans) and a failed plan to colonise Brazil (Reformed).
-However, it was the Dutch colonies in what is now Malaysia and Indonesia that arguably marked the start of Protestant missionary work in the early 1600s.
-Around 1610, Englishman John Eliot reached out to the American Indians with the gospel.
-The German Pietists began their work in Danish colonies in India and also in Zanzibar.
-In each case, there was some limited success but also huge challenges.
+Protestant missionary interest had begun on a very small scale around 1550 when Lutheran King of Sweden Gustav Vasa reached out to the still-pagan Lapps in his realm.
+There were also failed plans by Huguenots to set up colonies in Florida and Brazil.
+This changed as countries with Protestant majorities followed the example of Portugal and Spain, establishing trading posts in places with non-Christian populations.
+It was the Dutch colonies in what is now Malaysia and Indonesia that arguably marked the start of Protestant missionary work in the early 1600s.
+Around 1610, Englishman John Eliot reached out to the American Indians with the gospel, later followed by Thomas Mayhew and David Brainerd.
+The German Pietists began their work in Danish colonies in India, and also Zanzibar and later Greenland.
+The Moravians followed suit from 1732 onwards, in many cases literally following in the footsteps of German Pietists.
+The Moravians worked in the West Indies, in Greenland, among the North American Indians, in Surinam and elsewhere.
+In each case, there was some success but also huge challenges.

-During this time, Roman Catholic missions resumed, for example in places such as Indochina (Vietnam) and also China and Subsaharan Africa.
-While most of the Orthodox world remained under Muslim domination, the Russian church was very active in missions - reaching areas colonised as far east as the Pacific and Alaska, and also the Empire of Japan (Nikolai of Japan).
+While most of the rest of the Orthodox world remained under Muslim domination, the Russian Orthodox church was very active in missions - reaching areas colonised in Siberia as far east as the northern Pacific and what is now Alaska, and also the Empire of Japan (Nikolai of Japan).

-In 1910, a landmark conference was held in Edinburgh to consolidate gains made and looking towards completion of the Great Commission.
+In 1910, a landmark world missionary conference was held in Edinburgh to assess gains made and make plans for the completion of the Great Commission.

 Comments